DCCXXV/dotfiles/README.md

 then use GNU stow to create symlinks

->![IMPORTANT]
+>[!IMPORTANT]
->Remove any file where stow will create the symlinks before running it, otherwise it will do nothing.
+> Remove any file where stow will create the symlinks before running it, otherwise it will do nothing.

 ```
 stow .